-The travelling thief problem (TTP, [3]) is fast gaining attention for being a challenging combinatorial optimisation problem.
+The travelling thief problem (TTP, [2]) is fast gaining attention for being a challenging combinatorial optimisation problem.
 This NP-hard optimisation problem combines two well-known combinatorial optimisation problems, namely the travelling salesperson problem (TSP) and the knapsack problem.
 The two components have been merged in such a way that the optimal solution for each of them does not necessarily correspond to an optimal TTP solution.
 The motivation for the TTP is to have a problem where the interactions of interdependent problem components can be investigated systematically.

-As discovered from the literature and as observed in our experiments, there does not yet seem to be a single best algorithm paradigm for the TTP.
 So far, constructive heuristics, simple and complex hill-climbers, and also more sophisticated co-evolutionary approaches have been applied to the TTP.
 The drawbacks of these approaches are that they either focus almost exclusively on good TSP tours, or that they cannot navigate the search space neither effectively nor efficiently.
 So far, minimally problem-specific local searches that alternate between solving the TSP and KP components appear to perform best.